 The Structure of Your House.
 Your homeowners’ policy pays to repair or rebuild your home if it is damaged or destroyed by fire, hurricane, hail, lightning or other disasters listed in your policy.
-It will not pay for damage caused by a flood, earthquake or routine wear and tear.
+It will not pay for damage caused by a flood, earthquake or routine wear and tear or (deferred maintenance).

 Personal property coverage is the type of insurance that can help protect the items in your home, like your furniture.
 Your belongings are likely worth much more than you might think, and if they're damaged or lost, personal property coverage could help you cover the cost of replacing them.

 Liability protection - Liability covers you against lawsuits for bodily injury or property damage that you or family members cause to other people